 Page played a crucial role in saving music radio channel BBC Radio 6 in 2010.
 He is currently working on a book assignment that he was commissioned to write by Simon and Schuster.

-For our Interview of the Week, we spoke to Will Page about how can the Indian music industry boast its growth, the need for an alternate revenue model for the streaming platforms, bridging the value gap and more.
+We spoke to Will Page about how can the Indian music industry boast its growth, the need for an alternate revenue model for the streaming platforms, bridging the value gap and more.

 India is the third strongest market in Asia and has seen double-digit growth in 2019 (18.7%), while still being some way behind China.
 Optimistically, this gap can be bridged but how?